Tyrion86/Data_Mining/readme.txt

-Git is a version control system.
+This is a project containing code for data mining
-Git is free software.
+The code may be java or python